Wildfires continue to rage across Southern California

 After a slowdown of Santa Ana's fire Tuesday night, the winds are expected to pick back up Wednesday into Thursday, which could complicate firefighting efforts.

 In Ventura, a city of more than 100,000 on the Pacific coast, more than a quarter of its residents (38,000 people), had been told to evacuate.
-About 150 buildings, including homes and an evacuated Ventura hospital, have been destroyed.
+The number of destroyed structures was unknown due to the intensity of the fire, but officials had estimated about 150 buildings early Tuesday.

 In Los Angeles, another fire called the Creek Fire went from 4,000 acres to 11,000 in a matter of hours Tuesday.